junxit/us-congress-bills-110/bill.md

   - **(1)** *In general* An employee described under subsection (a) (1) and (2) may file an election with the Office of Personnel Management to be covered under this section.
   - **(2)** *Deadline* An election under this subsection may be filed not later than December 31, 2011.
 - **(c)** *Computation of annuity* For purposes of the computation of an annuity of a covered employee any cost-of-living allowance under section 5941 of title 5, United States Code, paid to that employee during the first applicable pay period beginning on or after January 1, 2009 through the first applicable pay period ending on or after December 31, 2011, shall be considered basic pay as defined under section 8331(3) or 8401(4) of that title.
+- **(c)** *Computation of annuity*
+  - **(1)** *In general* Except as provided under paragraph (2), for purposes of the computation of an annuity of a covered employee any cost-of-living allowance under section 5941 of title 5, United States Code, paid to that employee during the first applicable pay period beginning on or after January 1, 2009 through the first applicable pay period ending on or after December 31, 2011, shall be considered basic pay as defined under section 8331(3) or 8401(4) of that title.
+  - **(2)** *Limitation* The amount of the cost-of-living allowance which may be considered basic pay under paragraph (1) may not exceed the amount of the locality-based comparability payments the employee would have received during that period for the applicable pay area if the limitation under section 4 of this Act did not apply.
 - **(d)** *Civil Service Retirement and Disability Retirement Fund*
   - **(1)** *Employee contributions* A covered employee shall pay into the Civil Service Retirement and Disability Retirement Fund—
     - **(A)** an amount equal to the difference between—